seanyboi/lockdowndates/README.md

 # lockdowndates
 > Retrieve the dates of the restrictions in countries imposed by governments around the world during the covid-19 pandemic.

+## Requirements

+`python version 3.8`

+We require python version for *now* due to fetching a large file using `pyarrow` engine supplied by `pandas 1.4.0` which needs `python 3.8`.
+Hopefully this wont be the case soon and we will support `python 3.6` and up.

 ## Install